Evangelical Regional Church in Baden: History

 In order to suppress the Confessing Church in Baden, now obviously not fought anymore by Kühlewein, the Nazi Reich government decided to block the Baden Confessors by draining their access to any finances.
 To this end, on 25 May 1938 the decree with the euphemising title Law on the Wealth Formation within the Regional Evangelical Churches, passed on 11 March 1935 and then already applied to Regional churches within Prussia, was also implemented in Baden.
 So any offertory, to-be-collected, all budgets, remittances and payments by any entity of the church, were subject to approval by government-appointed comptrollers.
 This caused an outrage of pastors, rallying for public demonstrations, and a sharp protest by Kühlewein, backing the demonstrators, but in vain.

 After the government waged war on Poland and thus started the Second World War, male members of the Confessing Church were preferently drafted for the army.
 Hanns Kerrl demanded to calm down the struggle of the churches, since the Wehrmacht wanted no activities against pastors of the Confessing Church during the war.
 So the Gestapo concentrated on pastors of the Confessing Church, who were not drafted.
 In January 1940, urged by the Wehrmacht, Hitler repeated that no wide-ranging actions against the Confessing Church are to be taken, so that the Gestapo returned to selective forms of repression.

 After Kühlewein had resigned after the war, in November 1945, on the first Landessynode convened after the World War II, Julius Bender, a proponent of the Confessing Church, was elected the new Landesbischof.
 After the war a movement developed within a number of regional Protestant churches promoting constitutional changes drawing lessons from the vulnerability of their churches and its staff for giving way to state pressure.
 Synodalism was strengthened and the separation of religion and state was reinforced in a number of church renamings from the church of a certain nation, to the church of a certain denomination within a certain nation.
 So on 1 July 1957 the present name, "Evangelical Regional Church in Baden" replaced the former naming "United Evangelical Protestant Regional Church of Baden".

 Practices

-Ordination of women and blessing of same-sex unions were allowed.
+Ordination of women and blessing of same-sex marriages were allowed.